Abdullah-Sajjad026/Ranaex-bitex/src/data/audit-report.md

 For a detailed action plan and further insights, please refer to the comprehensive recommendations provided in the detailed audit document.

-The comprehensive website audit for Yenbitex has unearthed valuable insights that lay the groundwork for strategic enhancements.
+The comprehensive website audit for Ranaex has unearthed valuable insights that lay the groundwork for strategic enhancements.
 The audit holistically evaluated technical performance, SEO, content quality, user experience, social media integration, and analytics tracking.

 ### Summary of Key Takeaways: